LynnHo/TfrecordCreator-TfrecordLoarder/README.md

 ## Features
 1. Support classification, regression and multiple label tasks.
-1. Support image encoding (jpg or png) and decoding, which makes your tfrecord smaller.
+1. Support image encoding (jpg or png) and decoding, which makes the tfrecord file smaller.
 1. Support preprocessing functions for data and labels.

 ## Usage